Paul Thomas (director)

-Paul Thomas is an American pornographic film actor and director.
-He is a member of the AVN Hall of Fame and the XRCO Hall of Fame.
+Philip Charles Toubus (April 17, 1949 – June 10, 2025), known professionally as Paul Thomas, was an American pornographic film actor and director.
+He was a member of the AVN Hall of Fame and the XRCO Hall of Fame.

-Biography
+Life and career

-Thomas was born in Winnetka, Illinois to an upper-middle-class family in 1949.
+Thomas was born in Winnetka, Illinois, to an upper-middle-class family in 1949.
 His father was of Greek-Jewish descent and his mother of Russian-Jewish descent.
 His family moved to the nearby Village of Glencoe, Illinois where he attended Glencoe's Central School, played on the school's basketball team and graduated 8th grade in 1963.
 He then attended New Trier Township High School and graduated in 1967.

-Although he attended the University of Wisconsin at Madison on a basketball scholarship and studied political science, he turned to acting as a career.
-He is the nephew of businesswoman Sara Lee Lubin.
+Although he claimed to have attended the University of Wisconsin at Madison on a basketball scholarship and studied political science, he turned to acting as a career.
+He was the nephew of businesswoman Sara Lee Lubin.

 He began his acting career in the play Hair in both Chicago and New York.
 Then he appeared in the stage version of Jesus Christ Superstar on Broadway and in a touring production, where he played all the male roles except Peter.
 After completing the touring production, Norman Jewison cast him as Peter in his film version of Jesus Christ Superstar.
 He also performed in the long-running play Beach Blanket Babylon in San Francisco.

 He signed with the William Morris Agency and went to Hollywood, where he appeared in a few television shows.
 At this point, he appeared ready to start a career in mainstream television and movie work, but instead he turned to the career for which he would become more famous.

 Thomas started working in pornography in 1974.
 He met the porn producers the Mitchell Brothers while playing in a musical in San Francisco.
 He performed in several porn loops for them and, in 1976, appeared in his first porn feature, The Autobiography of a Flea.

-Thomas performed mostly using the stage name "Paul Thomas", but he has also appeared under several other names.
+Thomas performed mostly using the stage name "Paul Thomas", but he also appeared under several other names.
 In 1982, Thomas was arrested for smuggling cocaine into the United States from South America.
 Convicted, he served one year in jail.
 Following his release from prison, Thomas resumed his career and, in 1983, won the Adult Film Association of America Award for Best Actor in Virginia.
 He had a starring role in the 1985 film series Taboo American Style.